 Spring envy is sooo rampant around here as everyone awaits completion of our final (please, let it be the last one) dump of snow.
-In case you didn’t see the post date, it’s April 22.
 Our ridiculously late spring is supposed to make an entrance this weekend, and the entire state will suddenly bust out walking, biking, playing, and dancing.
 Or just standing.
 Outdoors.

 I recently posted one of my favorite spring treats here.
 It’s time to break out my other favorite spring treat.
 Key lime bars.
 Luscious, because they are unbelievably and unforgettably amazing.

 Limes tempt your senses with their freshness and springy-ness.
 You already know of their cocktail virtues, but did you know the Lime stars in its own to-die-for dessert?

 I was truly surprised at how fabulous these Lime Bars are.
 The batch I brought to a gathering left me nothing but crumbs to bring home.
 My kiddos and hubby inhaled every small bit they could get their hands on.